tomlutkus/sander/README.md

 I will keep referring to these scripts to improve my skills and I might revisit some of them as I get better.
 Please feel free to look at them and fork what's in here.
 I will also revisit this README document and add things to it as I see fit, because I also believe that improving my
 Git and GitHub skills is never wasteful, and learning the markup language is great to enable myself to produce great documentation.

+All the scripts contained here are bash scripts.
+I chose not to add the .sh extension to them, but that's just a personal choice for this particular repo, it doesn't mean that this is how I roll.